Group Projects: MSc in Artificial Intelligence

 - Should discuss any updates to your specification;

-- Should discuss your testing methodology;
+- Should discuss project progress;

 Final Report (Report Three)